CICA Working Groups

 • Lobby with national and subnational governments, communities and stakeholders;

-CICA, together with the European International Contractors (EIC) and the International Federation of Consulting Engineers (FIDIC), is since 2005 a partner of the successive consultative working groups set up by the World Bank in the context of its Procurement Reform.
+CICA organizes construction sector missions to MDBs headquarters as well as regular meetings with Heads of Procurement.
+Indeed, since 2005, CICA, together with the European International Contractors (EIC) and the International Federation of Consulting Engineers (FIDIC), has been a partner in the successive consultative working groups set up by the World Bank in the context of its Procurement Reform.

 The absence of a pipeline of infrastructure projects in the developing and emerging countries and the too many projects that fail are due to the lack of preparation of the projects.